-Recommended preparation: MUSIC 103 and 123; Recommended concurrent enrollment in MUSIC 104 and one of the following: MUSIC 130-133, MUSIC 134-137 or MUSIC 138-141.
+Prerequisite(s): Instructor's Approval or MUSIC 123 Recommended preparation: MUSIC 103; Recommended concurrent enrollment in MUSIC 104 and one of the following: MUSIC 130-133, MUSIC 134-137 or MUSIC 138-

 Continuation of MUSIC 123: Application and development of rhythmic, melodic, and harmonic materials of Music Theory IV: ear training, sight singing, analysis, and dictation.
-1004.00 (C-ID: MUS 155)
+1004.00 (C-ID: MUSIC 155)

-MUSIC 125 Chorus
+Chorus

-Prerequisite(s): Ability to sing acceptably, determined by instructor through audition.
+1 unit, 4 hours laboratory (GR or P/NP) Conditional Enrollment: Ability to sing acceptably, determined by instructor through audition.
 Course study under this section may be repeated three times.
-Acceptable for credit: CSU, UC

-Study and interpretation of a wide variety of accompanied and unaccompanied choral literature.
-Participation in public performance is required.
-1004.00 (C-ID: MUS 180)
+Study and interpretation of a wide variety of accompanied and unaccompanied choral literature: Participation in public choral performance.
+1004.00 (C-ID: MUSIC 180)

-MUSIC 126 Jazz Orchestra
+Jazz Orchestra

-Prerequisite(s): Ability to play a jazz-oriented instrument proficiently and some knowledge of improvisation as determined by instructor.

-Course study under this section may be repeated three times.
-Acceptable for credit: CSU, UC
+Prerequisite(s): Ability to sing or play an instrument acceptably, determined by instructor through audition.
+Course study under this section may be repeated three times

 Study and performance of Jazz Orchestra literature.
 Participation in public performance is required.
-1004.00
+1004.00 (C-ID: MUSIC 180)